projectcoincore/ProjectCoin/doc/init.md

 4d) CentOS

-Copy xdnad.init to /etc/init.d/xdnad.
-Test by running "service xdnad start".
+Copy projectcoind.init to /etc/init.d/projectcoind.
+Test by running "service projectcoind start".

-Using this script, you can adjust the path and flags to the xdnad program by setting the xdnad and FLAGS environment variables in the file /etc/sysconfig/xdnad.
+Using this script, you can adjust the path and flags to the projectcoind program by setting the projectcoind and FLAGS environment variables in the file /etc/sysconfig/projectcoind.
 You can also use the DAEMONOPTS environment variable here.

 5. Auto-respawn
 -----------------------------------